scenarioo/scenarioo/docs/features/Details.md

 ### Details Data Structure Examples

+Some XML examples to show some example details data as you could write it with a scenarioo writer into your scenarioo documentation e.g. on a test step or a test scenario.

 #### Example 1 - Simple String Entries

 For adding some simple information, you could simply provide entries with string data as values: